 Monday 16th April at Anne's: "THE GOLDEN HOUSE" by Salman Rushdie (British Indian)

-Monday 17th June at Paulette's: "THE RADETZKY MARCH" by Joseph Roth (Austria)
+(and if possible "THE RADETZKY MARCH" by Joseph Roth (Austria))

 Thursday, 29 March 2018

 by Colson Whitehead

 The Underground Railroad is the story of 15-year-old Cora, a slave on a cotton plantation in Georgia.
 The book has obtained many awards, in particular the Pulitzer Prize.

 Life on the plantation is described in very graphic terms and we all agreed that the descriptions of the cruelty that slaves endured at the hands of their owners surpassed what most of us imagined.
 Cora escapes from the plantation and the book goes on to relate what happens to her afterwards.
 In writing about the escape, the author introduces an element of magical realism, transforming the underground network of safe houses and hiding places for escaping slaves into an actual railroad, with stations and train drivers.
 As the story continues, other elements of magical realism are woven into it, but so subtly that it is sometimes difficult to separate them from the real world in which Cora lives.
 We learn about all the enormous obstacles that escaping slaves faced, including being pursued by slave catchers, who earned their living by tracking down escaped slaves and returning them to their owners.

 Many of us at first were taken in by the descriptions of the underground stations that were so vivid, it took us a while to realize that they were invented.
 However, the network of safe houses and the messaging system to help escaping slaves was definitely a reality and was called the Underground Railroad.